lssb123/lssb123/README.md

-- 👋 Hi, I’m @lssb123
+- 👋 Hi, I’m Likhit Sri Sai
+- 👨‍💻 I,m currently pursuing my B.Tech in Anil Neerukonda Institute of Technology and Sciences
 - 👀 I’m interested in Coding and Web Developement
-- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Hands on experience on Web Developement

 <!---
 lssb123/lssb123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.